 For some people, the best place to begin is with a good investing book.
 Others find that numbers can provide the final, necessary push.
 Consider this: If someone had invested as little as $1 per day for you when you were born, that would've grown to $13,000 by the time you turned 18, assuming a 7% annual return.
 Even if you never added another dollar, that amount could swell to about $410,000 by the time you're ready to retire.

 "Invest early and often, those are the best investing rules," recommends Sam Stovall, U.S. equity strategist at CFRA Research.
 Doing so might just help you to avoid the top regrets among investors, which were not saving for retirement sooner, not investing in stocks sooner, or not purchasing a certain stock earlier, according to a 2019 survey by MagnifyMoney.

-That said, not all of your money should be invested in stocks, or stock-based index funds and exchange-traded funds (ETFs).
-To provide some balance to your portfolio through the ups and downs of the stock market, you'll want to also invest in bonds.
+That said, not all of the money in your investment portfolio should be in stocks, or stock-based index funds and exchange-traded funds (ETFs).
+To provide some balance to your investment portfolio through the ups and downs of the stock market, you'll want to also invest in bonds.

 Here are some guidelines for what that mix should look like, depending on how old you are.